DiscipleTools/disciple-tools-theme/README.md

 ## How to responsibly disclose a security vulnerability

-If you discover a security vulnerability in these WordPress plugins and/or themes, or in the website https://disciple.tools , please send an email to supportXXXdisciple.tools , replacing XXXX with the @ symbol.
+If you discover a security vulnerability in these WordPress plugins and/or themes, or in the website https://disciple.tools , please send an email to supportXXXXdisciple.tools , replacing XXXX with the @ symbol.
 We ask that you give us a reasonable amount of time to correct the issue before you make the vulnerability public.
 Please do not submit a GitHub issue or a GitHub pull request, as these are public.